Trending Topics

 Someone needs to be looking up the road and watching what’s coming.
 Don’t assume that everyone is going to yield appropriately.
 Passing drivers, craning for a look at the scene will do some amazingly dangerous things.

-Posting a lookout also serves as a critical reminder to everyone on scene that they are working in a dangerous place.
+Posting a lookout also serves as a critical reminder to everyone on the scene that they are working in a dangerous place.

 C stands for Communications

 There’s no sense in having a lookout if that person can’t communicate quickly and effectively with everyone on scene.
-The lookout should be in shouting distance of everyone operating on scene.
+The lookout should be within shouting distance of everyone operating on scene.
 If voice contact isn’t feasible, the lookout should have a radio in their hand.

 Everyone should also know the plan.
 It doesn’t need to be a big production, but all of the elements of LCES should be communicated to everyone on scene.
 Let folks know who is looking out for them, where the safe operating areas are and where everyone is planning on going if things go bad in a hurry.